bijoumd78/FlexRP/README.md

 # FlexRP
 FlexRP is a general purpose streaming data processing framework.
 The primary intent is to enable flexible and scalable image reconstruction using the pipeline architecture where each reconstruction step can be modularized and run on its own process.
-This software is a Work In Progress (WIP) and it is intented for research use only (See Licence for details).
+This software is a Work In Progress (WIP) and it is intended for research use only (See Licence for details).

 ## Take a spin
 The easiest and quickest way to install and run FlexRP framework is by downloading one of the pre-built and tested Docker images: